52 yrs on, another Scindia's Cong exit puts MP govt in crisis

 "His grandmother Vijaya Raje, once a close confidant of Prime Minister Jawaharlal Nehru, the great grandfather of Rahul Gandhi, had started her political innings in 1957 from the Congress.
 However, she left the party in 1967.
 "She toppled the D P Mishra-led Congress government in the state in July 1967," an acquaintance of the Scindia family said.

 "Now, her grandson Jyotiraditya has made a similar move, pushing the Congress government in Madhya Pradesh to the brink," he said.
-After quitting the Congress, Vijaya Raje Scindia had won the Guna Lok Sabha seat in 1967 on the Swatantra Party's ticket.
-She soon joined the Bharatiya Jan Sangh (the precursor of BJP) and resigned from the Lok Sabha to take part in Madhya Pradesh politics, he added.
+After quitting the Congress, Vijaya Raje Scindia joined the Swatantra Party.
+After a few days, she joined the Bharatiya Jan Sangh (the precursor of BJP) and won Karera Assembly seat in 1967 and entered the state politics, he added.

 Another leader close to the Scindias said, the trouble between Vijaya Raje Scindia and the then chief minister D P Mishra started when she went to him with a list of candidates, whom she wanted to be nominated as Congress candidates for the Lok Sabha and MP Assembly polls which were to be held simultaneously.
 However, Mishra made her wait for two hours, which left Rajmata fuming, he said.